ambroseling/NucleAIse/README.md

     (sigmoid4): Sigmoid()
     (forward_linear5): Linear(in_features=10, out_features=1000, bias=True)
   )
-  #This is the GO Block GNN model, currently using a DAGNN model (we can explain this on a seperate basis if needed)
+  #GNN Block 2: This is the GO Block GNN model, currently using a DAGNN model (we can explain this on a seperate basis if needed)
   #This model is inactive right now, not being trained with main model
   (go_block): GOBlock(
     (activation): SiLU()